IDSeal/IDSeal-Development-Wiki/v2.1.0/introduction/ObjectsAndRelationships.md

     - ProductState creates License if Product requires it.

 ## More Information
-If you'd like to learn more about the Objects
+If you'd like to learn more about the Objects, you can see the [Core Objects Developer Documentation](../Objects).

 ## Next Section